Ligo04/TwinTex/README.md

     ├──Results(auto）
    ```

-2. Press the `Load Data` button to load scene data
+2. Press the `Load Data` button to load scene data.

-3. (Optional) `Load Results` : Load the results of `Result\finale_result`.
+3. (Optional) `Load Results`: load the results of `Result\final_result`.

 4. (Optional) `Show Views`: show the position and direction of the view (only works on a single plane mode).
-The single plane  mode and id is specified in the configuration file。
+The single plane  mode and id is specified in the configuration file.

 5. (Optional) `Show Image`: show the output of ViewSelection or ImageStitching (only works on a single plane).

-6. `ViewSelection`: parameters of ViewSelection and apply buttuon
+6. `ViewSelection`: parameters of ViewSelection and apply buttuon.

-7. `ImageStitching`：parameters of ImageStitchingand and apply buttuon
+7. `ImageStitching`: parameters of ImageStitching and and apply buttuon.

-8. `Inpainting`:
+8. `Inpainting`

-   - `MMRP Path`： the path of the MMRP project, MMRP details in [here](https://github.com/Ligo04/TwinTex/tree/main/MMRP)。
+   - `MMRP Path`: the path of the MMRP project, MMRP details in [here](https://github.com/Ligo04/TwinTex/tree/main/MMRP).
-   - `Inpainting`:   inpaint the planes via MMRP
+   - `Inpainting`: inpaint the planes via MMRP.

-9. `start`: will run ViewSelection and ImageStitching
+9. `start`: will run ViewSelection and ImageStitching.

 If Houdini crashes, please first check that you have followed the environment, configuration and steps above.

 ## License

 Copyright (c) 2023.
-All rights reserved.
+VCC  All rights reserved.

 ## Citation

-If you find this useful for your research, please cite the following paper.
+If you find TwinTex useful for your research, please cite the following paper.

 ```
 @article{TwinTex23,